 - Public History Project (HIST 4904)

 How do you find out more information?
-Contact our Public History coordinator, Dr. C. Nathan Hatton, at email@example.com
+Contact the Department of History Public History Coordinator, Dr. C. Nathan Hatton, at email@example.com